By David Mitchell

 Last year I tried selling some trade paperback fiction on PPG, ie. Neal Stephenson, Dawn Powell (I had two copies)... the good stuff.
 Surprisingly, there were no takers (did no one read during the pandemic?), so I ended up selling them to SW Welch when his store reopened.
 Someone on PPG responded saying 'I’m not interested but I’ll lend you my copy of The Bone Clocks, I think you’ll love it.'
 I guess from the 5 or 6 books I was trying to sell, she deduced that I’d like The Bone Clocks?
 I thanked her but did not take her up on her offer.
 Yet I did put The Bone Clocks on my list, knowing that David Mitchell can be a damn fine writer when he wants to be.

 When I was in Abbotsford visiting my brother in September, we went downtown for lunch and walked around the area.
-We stopped by a pretty good used bookstore, where was where I found this copy of The Bone Clocks.
+We stopped by a pretty good used bookstore, which was where I found this copy of The Bone Clocks.

-The Bone Clocks was rather misleading as a contemporary fantasy.
+misleading as a contemporary fantasy.
 The fantastical elements comprised perhaps about 18% of the novel, at best?
-It began conventionally enough: girl runs away, girl meets boy, girl gets entangled with supernatural forces, girl gets memory wiped, girl grants asylum to immortal being to reside in the back of her mind for two decades.
+It began conventionally enough: girl runs

 Having watched Doctor Sleep on Netflix recently, the “psychoteric” war between the Horologists and the Anchorites shared amazing similarities with the psychic battles portrayed in the Stephen King adaptation, so much so that I had to look it up.
 Doctor Sleep was published in 2013 and The Bone Clocks in 2014, so they were very close together and apparently, it was really by chance!